iprinceroyy/calculator-app/README.md

 ### Continued development

-Sharpening my knowledge on ES6 classes as ES6 classes are one of the ways to achieve prototypal inheritance abstracting each functionality.
-This provides more flexibility writing code without interpolating other member functions.
+Sharpening my knowledge of ES6 classes as ES6 classes is one of the ways to achieve prototypal inheritance by abstracting each functionality.
+This provides more flexibility in writing code without interpolating other member functions.

 ## Author